 Seek out new business.
 As a prospecting tool, Context can help you assess companies you may want to do business with.
 You’re also able to keep tabs on a company’s financial health and position yourself to be there when they need your help.

-The speed in which you can access this information is worth mentioning again.
-Not only is Context quick, it’s self-contained, so you don’t have to waste time jumping around to other tools.
+The speed with which you can access this information is worth mentioning again.
+Not only is Context quick, but it's also self-contained, so you don’t have to waste time jumping around to other tools.
 That’s a big deal if you’re facing a time crunch at your firm.